 Looking ahead to what consumers are planning for the year ahead, we found that fitness and weight loss are top priorities.
 Forty-four percent of respondents said they’re trying to improve their fitness, and 40.5% are trying to lose weight.

 These are the standout goals key consumer profiles are showing for 2022, way ahead of the next biggest priorities: 15% are planning to move home and 11% are looking after a new pet.

-Whatever your brand is planning for 2022 and beyond, staying up-to-date with the latest consumer trends is crucial to giving your target market what they want, when they want it.
+Whatever your brand is planning for 2022 and beyond, staying up-to-date with the latest consumer trends and conduction the correct consumer profiling research is crucial to giving your target market what they want, when they want it.

 Get the full lowdown on UK consumers in 2022

 Download our full UK Consumer Trends Report to make sure you know how and where to reach your customers in 2022 and beyond

 Fill in your email and we’ll drop fresh insights and events info into your inbox each week.